mogui/pyorient/README.md

 - run with `nosetests`

 ## Usage
-> A proper documentation will be available soon, for now you have to read the tests.
+> Proper documentation will be available soon, for now you have to read the tests.

+PyOrient is composed of two layers.
+At its foundation is the python wrapper around OrientDB's binary protocol.
+Built upon that - and OrientDB's own SQL language - is the Object-Graph Mapper (or OGM).
+The OGM layer is documented separately.

 ### Init the client
 ```python